pear-programming/MakerSpace/README.md

 - Create a new issue describing your update
 - Fork the repo and create a branch named issue#___, where ___ is the issue number
-- When ready, put in a pull request to master in this repo.
+- Put in a pull request to master in this repo.

 ## Authors

-Ashley Smith
+- Ashley Smith
-Burton Cooke
+- Burton Cooke
-Caleb Anderson
+- Caleb Anderson
-Carlo DiLorenzo
+- Carlo DiLorenzo
-Jennifer Hakala
+- Jennifer Hakala